ConcealNetwork/conceal-xbot/README.md

 Conceal XBOT is a bot made specifically for Conceal public Discord server.
 While it has features that other projects could use its tied in some places to CCX infrastructure.

-The Bot is organized in multiple sections bassed on the content it serves.
-A lot of them requires the user to have a CCX wallet registered with the bot, so make sure you register one if you want to use its full potential.
+The Bot is organized in multiple sections based on the content it serves.
+A lot of them require the user to have a CCX wallet registered with the bot, so make sure you register one if you want to use its full potential.
 The command that the bot supports can be distributed in the following sections:

 ## general

-This are general commands that do not fall into any specific category.
+These are general commands that do not fall into any specific category.
 Click on the command to see how to use it.

 | Command  | Description |
 | ------------- | ------------- |